trebisky/Antminer/README.md

 1. printf - send endless messages, using a decent printf
 1. mio_blink - blink the red/green LED via MIO and GPIO
 1. board_files - board files for Vivado
-1. koala - learning non-project mode
+1. koala - vivado: learning non-project mode
+1. emio - vivado: routing emio to all external connections

 After 11-2024 my work on the Antminer S9 moved to my Kyu project as I focused my efforts on getting Kyu to run on Zynq, using the